2026 Education Policy

 Maintaining a respectful and productive learning environment is essential for the

-and etiquette for both in-person and online courses.
-By adhering to these
+etiquette for both in-person and online courses.
+By adhering to these guidelines,

-guidelines, registrants can contribute to a positive and engaging educational
+registrants can contribute to a positive and engaging educational experience for

 In-Person